unRob/rob.mx/src/cv/en.md

 # Roberto Hidalgo <[un@rob.mx](mailto:un@rob.mx)>

-A generalist software engineer with a well-kept _toolchain_ for learning voraciously, working at/around/despite/on/with computers for nearly two decades.
+A generalist software engineer with an aptitude for learning voraciously and working at/around/despite/on/with computers for nearly two decades.

 Roberto thrives within teams that value knowledge sharing and collaboration through understanding; he loves making tools for them and debugging with them.
 He's got no trouble speaking of himself in the third person.
 As you can see, his pronouns are he/him; his plants currently call Brooklyn home.